Estimated Reading Time: 8 minutes

 Care home food used to have a bad rep, but these days, nutrition and hydration are one of the top priorities in a care home.
 Whereas an elderly person living alone may not be able to or no longer want to, cook proper meals, their nutrition might suffer as a result.

 In a care home, you can be sure that your loved one will be getting everything they need to fulfil their nutritional needs, healthy and tasty meals three times a day, plus any snacks or beverages they might fancy in between.
 Lots of homes have an on-site tearoom or café serving up delicious home-baked cakes and hot beverages for residents and their family and friends to enjoy.
-Most also have dining rooms where residents can enjoy meals together,
+Most also have dining rooms where residents can enjoy meals together.

-The exact menu available will depend on the care home, but when you are on your care home journey, you can request example menus or even take your relative for a trial meal at the home.
+The exact food and menu available will depend on the care home, but when you are on your care home journey, you can request example menus or even take your relative for a trial meal at the home.

 When we get old, keeping fit isn’t as easy as it used to be.
 However, even in old age, it’s important to exercise regularly to keep the heart healthy and the joints mobile.
 Regular exercise can also be a real mental health and mood booster, as well as improving sleep quality.